fraserhess/php_sparkle_stats_server/README.md

 Your web host may make some alternative method available to you.

-Now edit profileConfig.php.
+Now edit profileDB.php.
 At the top of the file are several PHP variables that must be configured.
+(It is assumed that you are using the same database for each of your applications.)

 These variables tell the PHP script how to access your database: